-- Transfer the dough to the prepared cookie sheet.
+- Transfer the dough to the prepared baking sheet.
 Cover with another sheet of parchment paper and use a rolling pin to roll into a large, 10-inch diameter, ¼-inch-thick circle.

-- Bake for 7-8 minutes, until golden and edges are just beginning to brown.
+- Bake until golden and edges are just beginning to brown, 7-8 minutes.

 - Remove the pizza crust from the oven.
 Switch oven to broil and set a rack 6 inches below flame (not directly below flame).

-- Top the crust with the pizza sauce, sprinkle with mozzarella and add your toppings.
+- Top the crust with the pizza sauce, sprinkle with mozzarella and add any other toppings (I used Applegate uncured pepperoni).
 Cover the edges of the crust with strips of foil to prevent them from burning.

-- Return the pizza to the oven and broil for 2-3 minutes, until cheese is golden and bubbly.
-Remove from oven and allow to cool and set for 5 minutes, then use a pizza cutter to cut into 8 triangles.
+- Return the pizza to the oven and broil briefly, just until cheese is golden and bubbly, 2-3 minutes.
+Remove from the oven and allow to cool and set for 5 minutes, then use a pizza cutter to cut into 8 triangles.
 Serve immediately.